 “I was able to bring my experiences working with people from diverse backgrounds and traumatic life experiences to aid my understanding of how this interacts with family violence.
 It became the perfect marriage of knowledge and skill from the past into the present.”

-Some of IoNV’s research and advocacy work is reflected in Ms Abdelnour’s research paper, a report commissioned in 2020 by the Victorian Government, into enhancing the services available to culturally diverse men who use violence.
+Some of IoNV’s research and advocacy work is reflected in Ms Abdelnour’s research paper, a report commissioned in 2020 by the Victorian Multicultural Commission, into enhancing the services available to culturally diverse men who use violence.

 “There were significant gaps where communities reflected that they (perpetrators of family violence) didn’t feel culturally safe in the existing model,” she said.